Sofia Richie Flaunts Jaw-Dropping Body In Tight, Hot-Pink Barbie Towel Romper

-Earlier today, The Daily Mail obtained photos of Sofia heading to lunch with Scott and Kylie Jenner’s mother Kris.
+On Wednesday, The Daily Mail obtained photos of Sofia heading to lunch with Scott and Kylie’s mother, Kris.
 The Kardashian-Jenners have largely been photographed in Italy as Kylie rung in her big day, although it appears that the clan has moved onto the South of France.
 Sofia, Scott, and Kris were snapped at the swish Hotel du Cap-Eden-Roc in the country’s Antibes town.

 Sofia was photographed by ocean waters as she traversed wooden decking.
 The blonde was flaunting her jaw-dropping physique in a super-tight and hot-pink romper made out of towel fabrics.
 The Daily Mail wasn’t wrong in dubbing the look Barbie-like, although the finish was high-end.
 Sofia’s romper bore French designer Chanel’s logo all over it, with the white emblems contrasting the otherwise bright pink look.